WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+##2022 02 27 | Sunday
+Reviewing the LinkedIn Learning course: https://www.linkedin.com/learning/bootstrap-5-essential-training .
+There is a wonderful slide (notes) website that I can continue to return to for help in Bootstrap: www.raybo.org/slides_bootstrap5

+---

 ## 2022 02 26 | Bootstrap Grid
 Completed the first assignment.
 I made it more difficult that it was at first.
 Then I realized the overall page only needed one row with two columns.

 ---